JunqiJiang/Coursera-Machine-Learning-Courses/README.md

 # Coursera-Machine-Learning-Stanford

-My solutions for this class
+My solutions for this course